-- 1. Performance rights granted with EPS growth as the vesting condition - 2.
-Performance rights granted with Absolute TSR as the vesting condition
+1. Performance rights granted with Absolute TSR as the vesting condition

+2. Performance rights granted with EPS growth as the vesting condition

-2021 Financial Year Performance Rights
+2022 Financial Year Performance Rights

 Up to 100% of the allocated performance rights may vest, subject to the achievement of the performance conditions as set out below.
 The key terms of the performance rights are: